All Episodes

 Well, it's really incredible.

-And uh especially when you take into effect the fact that we don't have an income tax in South Dakota, we don't have a personal property tax.
+And especially when you take into effect the fact that we don't have an income tax in South Dakota.

-So it really is compounded by the fact that that those that formula of economic success comes together, and these are apprenticeship programs across the board.
+So it really is compounded by the fact that that formula of economic success comes together.

-We did licensing reform last year that recognizes virtually all licenses that as soon as someone comes to South Dakota from any other state, we recognize whatever license that they have, whether they're a nurse or a teacher, a hairstylist, a cosmetologist,
+That as soon as someone comes to South Dakota from any other state, we recognize whatever license that they have, whether they're a nurse or a teacher, a hairstylist, a cosmetologist, even a nail technician, a real estate license.

 I mean, honestly, if I was unemployed and I heard about what your state was offering, I'd move there in a heartbeat.

-We had a massive success, and and so many people, you know, they started calling me saying, Oh, I took your advice, and I'm like, what advice?
+And so many people, you know, they started calling me saying, oh, I took your advice.

-But um now here's the good here's the good part of the story.
+Now, here's the good part of the story.

-When I spoke to you, and it wasn't well less than a month ago, you started this program.
+When I spoke to you, and it wasn't less than a month ago, you started this program.

 Am I right about the timeline on that?